Skip to main content

 1. The frontend sends messages via useChat through TriggerChatTransport

-2. The first message triggers a Trigger.dev task; subsequent messages resume the same run via input streams
+2. The first message triggers a Trigger.dev agent; subsequent messages resume the same run via input streams

-3. The task streams UIMessageChunk events back via Trigger.dev’s realtime streams
+3. The agent streams UIMessageChunk events back via Trigger.dev’s realtime streams

 4. The AI SDK’s useChat processes the stream natively — text, tool calls, reasoning, etc.

-5. Between turns, the run stays warm briefly then suspends (freeing compute) until the next message
+5. Between turns, the run stays idle briefly then suspends (freeing compute) until the next message

 No custom API routes needed.
-Your chat backend is a Trigger.dev task.
+Your chat backend is a Trigger.dev agent.

 First message flow